onyx-platform/ansible-onyx/README.md

 ## ansible-onyx

+###This repository is currently behind our most recent Ansible developments.
+We are working on updating ansible-onyx but for now, you can see https://github.com/onyx-platform/onyx-benchmark

 Ansible playbook for creating a cluster to support Onyx programs.
 Installs ZooKeeper, Kafka, Riemann, Datomic, Grafana, InfluxDB, and the Onyx Dashboard.
 Most installs are clustered, and are distributed through Docker.

 ## Installation